Factor analysis for a mixture of continuous and binary random variables: Introduction

 This paper proposes a multivariate probability distribution that models linear correlation between continuous and binary variables.
 Recently, we have succeeded in constructing a multivariate probability distribution for binary variables using Grassmann numbers, anticommuting numbers~\cite{Arai2021}.
 We shall refer to the distribution in the previous study as the Grassmann distribution.
-The Grassmann distribution has nice properties similar to the multivariate normal distribution and has a computational advantage over the conventional Ising model in that there is no need to sum over all possible states explicitly when computing the partition function.
-The proposed distribution in this paper is a natural extension of our previous study.
-As an application of the proposed distribution, we also construct factor analysis for a mixture of continuous and binary observed variables.
+The Grassmann distribution has nice properties similar to the multivariate normal distribution and has a computational advantage over the Ising model, a conventional multivariate Bernoulli distribution, in that there is no need to sum over all possible states explicitly when computing the partition function.
+The proposed distribution in this paper is a natural extension of the Grassmann distribution.
+As an application of the proposed distribution, we construct factor analysis for a mixture of continuous and binary observed variables.
 We see that the proposed factor analysis has a computational advantage over existing binary Factor Analysis~\cite{Tipping1998} or exponential family PCA~\cite{Collins2001, Mohamed2008} in estimating model parameters.

 This paper is organized as follows.
 In Sec.~\ref{sec:result}, we summarize the properties of the proposed distribution.
 By fitting the model to real data, we see that the model successfully reproduces a linear correlation between continuous and binary variables.
 In Sec.~\ref{sec:fa}, we develop factor analysis for binary random variables as an application of our probability distribution.
 We also propose a prescription for avoiding improper solutions of model parameters associated with maximum likelihood estimation of conventional factor analysis.
 The validity of the proposed factor analysis is demonstrated by analyzing real datasets.
-A biplot visualization and its interpretation are also given.
+A biplot visualization and its interpretation are given.
 Sec.~\ref{sec:conclusion} is devoted to conclusions.